fbpx

 • 50ml melted coconut oil (deodorised): make sure to use deodorise coconut oil, to avoid a coconut flavour to your vegan cheese curds!

-• ½ tsp sea salt
+• ½ teaspoon sea salt

-• 1 tbsp lemon juice
+• 1 tablespoon lemon juice

-• 2 tbsp nutritional yeast
+• 2 tablespoon nutritional yeast

-• 1 tbsp tapioca starch: the tapioca starch will eat your vegan cheese in becoming nice and stretchy.
+• 1 tablespoon tapioca starch: the tapioca starch will eat your vegan cheese in becoming nice and stretchy.
 To be activated, tapioca needs to be heated up, hence why we are heating the cheese in a saucepan before pouring it into our mould.

 For the vegan maple gravy: